Tides Foundation: History

 Tides allocated $75 million per year in donor money by 2009, most of which went to fund progressive political causes.

 Tides has been the subject of rhetorical attacks by conservative commentators, including Glenn Beck and others on Fox News.
 In 2010, an assassin attempted to attack the offices of Tides, but was stopped by members of the California Highway Patrol.
 The assassin said they were inspired by what they had seen on Fox News.
 Following the attack, Pike called for advertisers to pull their sponsorships for programs on the network.

-Tides received about $90 million in funding in 2011, and awarded about $96 million to various individuals and organizations.

 The Wikimedia Foundation, the non-profit organization which manages Wikipedia, has worked with the Tides Foundation since 2016.
 The multimillion-dollar Wikimedia Endowment was created in 2016 to support the Wikimedia projects and was managed by Tides until 2023, when it was spun off into its own nonprofit.
-In 2019, Wikimedia's incoming general counsel, Amanda Keton, had previously served as the general counsel of the Tides Network, the head of Tides Foundation, and the CEO of Tides Advocacy.
+In 2019, Wikimedia's incoming general counsel, Amanda Keton, became the head of Tides Foundation.
 In 2020, Wikimedia established a $4.5M donor-advised fund, the Wikimedia Foundation Knowledge Equity Fund, at Tides Advocacy.

-In 2020, Tides conducted a campaign encouraging its donors to move funds from more static donor-advised fund accounts to Tides-led initiatives in one of the organization's grantmaking areas, spurring spending and grantmaking, leading to Tides providing approximately USD200 million in grants to promote civic engagement and combat voter suppression in 2024.
+In 2020, Tides conducted a campaign encouraging its donors to move funds from more static donor-advised fund accounts to Tides-led initiatives in one of the organization's grantmaking areas, spurring spending and grantmaking, leading to Tides providing approximately $200M in grants to promote civic engagement and combat voter suppression in 2024.